Bryse Wilson: Professional career

-Atlanta Braves
+Atlanta Braves (2016–2021)

 Wilson made his professional debut with the rookie-level Gulf Coast League Braves in 2016, going 1–1 with an 0.68 ERA and 29 strikeouts in 26 2/3 innings pitched.
 He spent 2017 with the Single-A Rome Braves and was selected to the South Atlantic League All-Star Game.
 Wilson posted a 10–7 record, 2.50 ERA, and 139 strikeouts in 137 total innings pitched for Rome.

 Wilson began the 2018 season with the High-A Florida Fire Frogs, and in May, was promoted to the Double-A Mississippi Braves.
 On July 31, Wilson joined the Triple-A Gwinnett Stripers.
 Across three minor league levels prior to his promotion to the major leagues, Wilson started 23 games, compiling an 8–5 win–loss record and 3.23 ERA.

 Wilson was promoted to the major leagues on August 20, 2018, and debuted the same day against the Pittsburgh Pirates.
 Wilson pitched five innings, yielding three hits and three walks alongside five strikeouts.
 He earned the victory in the Braves' 1–0 win, and became the youngest pitcher to win his debut by that score.
 Wilson was optioned to Gwinnett after the game.
 In 2018 with the Braves he pitched seven innings over three games.

 Wilson made six appearances (four starts) for Atlanta during the 2019 campaign, registering a 1–1 record and 7.20 ERA with 16 strikeouts over 20 innings of work.
-He made six more appearances (two starts) for the Braves during the 2020 season, compiling a 1-0 record and 4.02 ERA with 15 strikeouts and one saves across 15 2/3 innings pitched.
+He made six more appearances (two starts) for the Braves during the 2020 season, compiling a 1–0 record and 4.02 ERA with 15 strikeouts and one saves across 15 2/3 innings pitched.
 Wilson was announced as Atlanta’s Game 4 starter in the NLCS on October 14, 2020.
 The following day, in his first postseason start, Wilson gave up one run over six innings with 5 strikeouts.
 The Braves handled the Los Angeles Dodgers, 10–2, to go up 3–1 in the series.

-Wilson made eight starts for Atlanta to begin the 2021 season, compiling a 2-3 record and 5.88 ERA with 23 strikeouts across 33 2/3 innings pitched.
+Wilson made eight starts for Atlanta to begin the 2021 season, compiling a 2–3 record and 5.88 ERA with 23 strikeouts across 33 2/3 innings pitched.

-Pittsburgh Pirates
+Pittsburgh Pirates (2021–2022)

 On July 30, 2021, Wilson was traded to the Pittsburgh Pirates along with Ricky DeVito in exchange for Richard Rodríguez.
 In 8 starts down the stretch, he posted a 1–4 record and 4.91 ERA with 23 strikeouts across 40 1/3 innings pitched.

 Wilson made 25 appearances (20 starts) for Pittsburgh in 2022, compiling a 3–9 record and 5.52 ERA with 79 strikeouts across 115 2/3 innings pitched.
 He was designated for assignment following the signing of Jarlín García on December 28, 2022.